FPGAwars/workshops/2017-07-08-makespace-madrid/makespace-17/README.md

-# Latuino-collection
+# Makespace Madrid Workshop collection

-Collection of blocks and examples for developing the Latuino core
+Collection used for the workshop given at Makespace Madrid